openbmc/openbmc/upstream-layers/yocto-docs/documentation/transitioning-to-a-custom-environment.rst

    target board.
 The Yocto Project layer index BSPs are regularly validated.
 The best place to get your first BSP is from your silicon manufacturer or board vendor – they can point you to their most qualified efforts.
-In general, for Intel silicon use meta-intel, for Texas Instruments use meta-ti, and so forth.
+In general, for Intel silicon use ``meta-intel``, for Texas Instruments use ``meta-ti``, and so forth.
 Choose a BSP that has been tested with the same Yocto Project release that you've downloaded.
 Be aware that some BSPs may not be immediately supported on the very latest release, but they will be eventually.

-   You might want to start with the build specification that :term:`Poky` provides (which is reference embedded distribution) and then add your newly chosen layers to that.
+   You might want to start with the build specification that :term:`Poky` provides (which is reference embedded distribution) and then add your newly-chosen layers to that.
 Here is the information :ref:`about adding layers
    <dev-manual/layers:Understanding and Creating Layers>`.

 #. **Based on the layers you've chosen, make needed changes in your
    configuration**.
-   For instance, you've chosen a machine type and added in the corresponding BSP layer.
+   For instance, assume you've chosen a machine type and added in the corresponding BSP layer.
 You'll then need to change the value of the :term:`MACHINE` variable in your configuration (using the :ref:`ref-fragments-builtin-core-machine` fragment) to point to that same machine type.
 There could be other